vipul79321/CP_Codes/operating-system/Processes.md

 Some key points -
 * All the memory and resources allocated to a process are deallocated when the process terminates using the exit() system call.
 But the process’s entry in the process table is still available.
 This process is now a zombie process.
-* The exit status of the zombie process zombie process can be read by the parent process using the wait() system call.
+* The exit status of the zombie process can be read by the parent process using the wait() system call.
 After that, the zombie process is removed from the system.
 * If the parent process does not use the wait() system call, the zombie process is left in the process table.
 This creates a resource leak.

 ---